 The Hundredorum Rolls of 1273 include: Guido de Rocheford, London; and Eustace de Rocheford, Essex.

 "King Henry Henry II gave the manor of Rochford's Hall, with the estate, to a family hence surnamed De Rochford, descended from Pagan, second son of Eustace Fitz John.
 Pagan was Lord of Ewyas in 1136.
 His son was Guy de Rochford."

 Early History of the Rockfort family

-Another 189 words (14 lines of text) covering the years 1224, 1652, 1727 and 1690 are included under the topic Early Rockfort History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rockfort research.
+Another 95 words (7 lines of text) covering the years 1224, 1194, 1652, 1727, 1690 and 1652 are included under the topic Early Rockfort History in all our PDF Extended History products and printed products wherever possible.